 Show how committed you are to making the most of your home by not putting off what you have wanted to do for ages.
 Your dream kitchen, a new bathroom, or both.
-If you need to borrow for one sometimes the smart thing to do is borrow a little more and take out a loan and give your house the complete makeover it deserves.
+If you need to borrow for one sometimes the smart thing to do is borrow a little more and give your house the complete makeover it deserves.
 This will add some serious value to your home.

 Garden and outside

 A great garden can truly become a magical place.
 The scope for ideas and to create your own unique world is endless.
-From decking, flowerbeds to ornate garden sculptures.
+From decking and flowerbeds to ornate garden sculptures.
 Multilevel gardens with built-in seating.
-While it’s still wintry why not create a fire pit and plant some outdoor lights which will create a warm, romantic ambience outside.
+While it’s still wintry why not create a fire pit and plant some outdoor lights which will create a warm, romantic ambience outside?

-If like many people, you work remotely, why not create your perfect work from home space.
+If like many people, you work remotely, why not create your perfect work-from-home space?
 If space is limited a balance between aesthetics and functionality can be difficult to achieve.
-Experiment with your set up, perhaps put your desk near a window, or hang some inspirational pictures, which will stop you becoming bored of the same four walls.
+Experiment with your set-up, perhaps put your desk near a window or hang some inspirational pictures, which will stop you becoming bored of the same four walls.
 The little things here make a big difference, even some flowers or plants.
-Keep things simple, a well organised compact desk that does not make a statement but is functional and uncluttered so you can concentrate on the tasks in hand.
+Keep things simple, a well-organised compact desk that does not make a statement but is functional and uncluttered so you can concentrate on the tasks at hand.

 Do you want to love the home you live in?
 Browse our properties and find your perfect place.

 This article was originally published by BriefYourMarket and is reproduced here with their permission.

 5 top tips for letting to students and young professionals

 10 questions buyers ask when viewing a property

 Conducting viewings is no easy task, and this is partially because buyers often arrive with a long list of questions and queries.